Joekahora/photos-search/README.md

-# photos-search
+# Photos Search

-This performs a photo search using the Flickr API
+This performs a photo search using the Flickr API and Python